axa-group/bauta.js/docs/validation.md

 ## Response validation is dependant on the schema response definition and the statusCode
 Knowledge of node's behavior around http status codes is required for understanding this section.
 Check [this](https://nodejs.org/es/docs/guides/anatomy-of-an-http-transaction/#http-status-code) in order to get a better understanding.

-At the moment of validation, we check the statusCode, that may be:
+At the moment of validation, the statusCode is checked that is:
 - set specifically by you using ```res.writeHead(statusCode, ...)``` or similar
 - set by default as 200 if calling ```res.end()```
 - special case: in special situations when bauta is used alone without a server library, statusCode could be undefined, and in this case bauta will use 200 anyways as default

 After getting the right statusCode, bauta searches in the schema definition for the response content defined for that statusCode to decide if a validation must be used applying always the same logic: bauta only validates response content if it is json.
-We do it in the following order:
+It's done in the following order:
 - If ```responses[statusCode]``` is defined, it is used and validation is done if the defined content is a json.
 - If not, if ```responses.default``` is defined, that is used to determine the content, applying the same logic.
 - If not, if ```responses['200']``` is defined, we use it and we do the validation if its content is a json as well.